JuliusKoronci/phalcon-swagger/README.md

 - The first action parses your source code and returns a json
 - The second controller renders a view to display Swagger-UI

-Swagger-UI uses CDN's for its assets, there for no js or css files are included!
+Swagger-UI uses CDN's for its assets, therefor no js or css files are included!

 ### Hot to install?

 You can install the bundle via composer or just download the git repos and paste it into your project dir.

-There are 2 importants things which needs to be configured:
+There are 2 important things which needs to be configured:
 #### Routing
 You must configure 2 routes in order to get it working: